Skip to content

 Testing Your Environment

-# Install the environment
+# Build the venv

-rootstock install my_env.py --models default_checkpoint
+rootstock install my_env.py

 rootstock status